• Skip to primary navigation

 Jump to Recipe

-slow sirloin tip roast in a bowl with potatoes and carrots
+sirloin tip post roast plated with potatoes and carrots and garnished with sprigs of fresh parsley

 Pinterest Save